jolicode/castor/doc/installation/installer.md

 - `--rollback` or `-r`: Rollback to the previous version

-When the [GitHub CLI](https://cli.github.com/) is installed and authenticated, `self-update` also verifies the provenance of the downloaded binary: it checks, with `gh attestation verify`, that the binary was built by Castor's own GitHub Actions workflow.
+When the [GitHub CLI](https://cli.github.com/) is installed and authenticated, the installer and `self-update` also verify the provenance of the downloaded
+binary: they check, with `gh attestation verify`, that the binary was built by Castor's own GitHub Actions workflow.

 > [!NOTE]
 > The `self-update` command is not available for source installations or Composer